 Most commonly, your surgeon will make a long incision from hipbone to hipbone, just above the pubic area.
-A second incision is made to free the navel from surrounding tissue.
-With partial Abdominoplasty, the incision is much shorter and the navel may not be moved, although it may be pulled into an unnatural shape as the skin is tightened and stitched.
+A second incision frees the navel from surrounding tissue.
+With partial Abdominoplasty, the incision is much shorter.
+The navel stays in place, although it may be pulled into an unnatural shape as the skin is tightened and stitched.

-In a partial Abdominoplasty, the skin is separated only between the incision line and the navel.
-This skin flap is stretched down, the excess is removed and the flap is stitched back into place.
+In a partial Abdominoplasty, the flap of skin is stretched down, the excess is removed and the flap is stitched back into place.